naiq/PN_GAN/README.md

 # PN_GAN
 In current version, we only release the ResNet-50-B model, the testing codes, as well as the synthesized images generated for the testing part of VIPeR dataset.
-The other parts of our project will be released later.
+The other parts of our project will be released later.  any problem, drop email to : yanweifu@fudan.edu.cn

 This 'test_file' contains four folders: